sml0renz/Honors/README.md

-# -WIP-_Honors
+# Projedct in Progress: Honors
 This is what I have so far for my honors project.
+I am studying Classical Linear Modeling using Ordinary Least Squares, Generalized Linear Models, and Vector-Generalized Linear Models.
+I have examples using constriant amtrices and the Gamma distribution, an election example, and a small program for how iteratively-reweighted least squares is computed.
+My paper draft is attached.